We are going to begin this sermon in Jeremiah 17:9.

 I heard Mr. Armstrong say several times that he thought this was man's most common sin.
 Probably the Old Testament's outstanding example of ingratitude is expressed in Ezekiel 16 in the story of how God found Israel as an abandoned waif.
 He cleaned her up.
 He gave her wealth.
 He clothed her.
 He gave her food, and so forth.
 He gave her all the good things of life, and what did she do?
 Before the chapter was over, she turned on Him in ingratitude, and prostituted herself to anybody who came along.

-What a hard heart we have in our failure to recognize that every blessing, every blessing of air we breathe, is a gift from God, because He manages His creation.
+What a hard heart we have in our failure to recognize that every blessing, every breath of air we breathe, is a gift from God, because He manages His creation.
 That is what it says in Hebrews 1, that everything is held up by the word of His power.

 God freed Israel from Egypt.
-They came out with a high hand exalting in their liberty, but even before they got to Mount Sinai, Israel had forgotten and wanted to go back to their bondage in Egypt.
+They came out with a high hand, exalting in their liberty, but even before they got to Mount Sinai, Israel had forgotten and wanted to go back to their bondage in Egypt.
 That is hard to reconcile, even to intelligence.

 One of the outstanding examples of ingratitude in the New Testament occurred when Jesus healed the ten lepers, but only one of them turned and came back and thanked Him.
 Here this horrible disease disfigured them and made them look hardly human any longer, because fingers fell off, toes fell off, maybe whole hands fell off, a nose fell off, or maybe pieces of ear or whatever fell off.
 Whatever this disease was, it just left them completely disfigured, and Jesus made them whole in the blink of an eye.
 But that is the way the way the heart is.
 It is no where near as appreciative as it needs to be.